Scroll down to learn more about our Vermont service area. Click the links below to find a town's current real estate listings.

 Washington, Vermont is a lovely rural town offering unsurpassable panoramic views, a quiet lifestyle, and a close-knit community.
 You won't want to miss Washington when the leaves change in the fall!
 Outdoor recreationists will love the numerous waterways and the Washington Town Forest.
 Its isolated feel, yet close proximity to Montpelier makes it a great place for those commuting to the Capital Region.

 Living in the Capital Region, Williamstown residents enjoy both the urban and rural assets of Vermont.

 Williamstown has a strong independent flavor and is one of the few communities in our marketing area with no local zoning.
 This small community in Orange County shares Exit 5 on I-89 with Northfield.
 The village is just 10 miles south of Barre City on Route 14 or 10 miles up Route 64 from I-89.
 Williamstown is a residential community with desired retirement housing options including The Gardens assisted living.

 Commercial and industrial areas have developed adjacent to the village center.
 Rolling wooded hills make this a winter playground for snowmobilers and scenic rides through Williamstown Gulch and back roads.

 In the summer, Lotus Lake is one of the most popular summer camps around, offering day and extended youth camps for children of all ages.

 Woodbury has long been known for its granite, of which more than five state capitol buildings were built.
-Today, Woodbury is home to several lakes, the Woodbury Town Forest, the Green Mountain Conservation, and the Buck Lake Wildlife Manageemnt Area. residents enjoy a plethora of hiking trails and rich and diversified mix of wildlife.
+Today, Woodbury is home to several lakes, the Woodbury Town Forest, the Green Mountain Conservation, and the Buck Lake Wildlife Management Area.
+Residents enjoy a plethora of hiking trails and a rich and diversified mix of wildlife.